Need

 of proper hand protection is the responsibility of the

-book "The Art Of Flintknapping"
+advise the book "The Art Of

-If your unfamiliar with knapping safety and tool care.
+and if your unfamiliar with knapping safety and tool care.

-The
+"> The

 leather Hand Pads vs the Rubber "channeled"